google/eng-practices/review/developer/cl-descriptions.md

 ## Body is Informative {#informative}

-The rest of the description should be informative.
+The [first line](#firstline) should be a short, focused summary, while the rest of the description should fill in the details and include any supplemental information a reader needs to understand the changelist holistically.
 It might include a brief description of the problem that's being solved, and why this is the best approach.
 If there are any shortcomings to the approach, they should be mentioned.
 If relevant, include background information such as bug numbers, benchmark results, and links to design documents.